cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 6. Diagnostics: The `oc` command line tool includes a diagnostic function that can be executed with `oc adm diagnostics`, and can be run per node to check node health and configuration.
-The tool spits out a fair bit of false positives, so filtering is neccessary.
+The tool spits out a fair bit of false positives, so filtering is necessary.

 Monitoring Goals
 ----------------

 Given those tools, what is it we want to achieve as a _service provider_ in our monitoring solution?
-I blieve there are three main questions we want to answer:
+I believe there are three main questions we want to answer:

 1. Is the platform currently operational?
 Is there any reason a currently deployed application would fail because of the platform instead of an internal error or an incorrect deployment?
 2. Is the platform in danger of not being operational in the near future?
-These would be conditions that do not affect the current operations of OpenShift but do leave it in a vulernable state if additional failures happen.
+These would be conditions that do not affect the current operations of OpenShift but do leave it in a vulnerable state if additional failures happen.
 3. Does the platform have capacity for current and forecasted demand?

 ### Is the platform currently operational? (or Oh My...
 Fix It!) ###